From A Wiki of Ice and Fire

 - Maegon Targaryen, the son of Aegon and Elaena.

-- Aelix Targaryen, Baelon Targaryen and Daemon Targaryen, the sons of Maegon.
+- Aelyx Targaryen, Baelon Targaryen and Daemion Targaryen, the sons of Aerys Targaryen.

-- Aerion Targaryen, the son of Daemon Targaryen, married to Lady Velena of House Velaryon
+- Aerion Targaryen, the son of Daemion; married to Lady Valaena Velaryon

-Roughly a century after the Doom, Aegon I launched his invasion of the continent, conquering six of the Seven Kingdoms (Dorne alone was able to defeat the Targaryen armies).
+In 2BC, Aegon Targaryen launched his invasion of the continent Westeros, conquering six of the Seven Kingdoms (Dorne alone was able to defeat the Targaryen armies).
 He established his seat Aegonfort where he first made landfall at the mouth of the Blackwater Rush.
-King's Landing eventually formed around it.
+The city of King's Landing eventually formed around it.
 In time, Aegonfort was teared down and replaced by the Red Keep.
-King's Landing itself became the capital and Dragonstone became the seat of the heir apparent to the Iron Throne, who was styled the "Prince of Dragonstone" (or, in the cases of a female heir, the "Princess of Dragonstone").
+King's Landing itself became the capital of the Seven Kingdoms and Dragonstone became the seat of the heir apparent to the Iron Throne, who was styled as the "Prince of Dragonstone" (or, in the cases of a female heir, the "Princess of Dragonstone").

-After the war, the castle passed to Stannis Baratheon, who became Lord of Dragonstone.
-Stannis resented the castle because its lands were far poorer than those of Storm's End, which he felt was his due as heir of House Baratheon, but King Robert had granted that castle to their younger brother, Renly Baratheon.
+After the war had ended, the castle passed to Stannis Baratheon, who became Lord of Dragonstone.
+Stannis resented the castle because its lands were far poorer than those of Storm's End, which he felt was his due as heir of House Baratheon, but King Robert had granted that castle to their younger brother, Renly.
 Robert felt a strong leader should be placed in the old Targaryen seat, and its occupant was traditionally the heir to the Iron Throne.
 However, Robert was also angered that the Targaryen children had escaped to Essos, and Stannis considered Dragonstone to be an insult.